-- access to an advocate (for applicants seeking review of NDIA decisions) - access to legal services in circumstances where applicants are found eligible for NDIS Appeals legal services funding (for applicants seeking an external merits review in the AAT) - access to legal advice in relation to recommendations made under the IER program.
+- access to an advocate (for applicants seeking review of NDIA decisions) - access to legal services in circumstances where applicants are found eligible for NDIS Appeals legal services funding (for applicants seeking an external merits review in the ART).

 4. Service provider eligibility